 Instead the commission has suggested that an applicant’s bank accounts and actual transaction data offer a source of income and expense verification far superior to HEM and other estimates.

-So how can lenders acquire and use this data to verify an applicant’s financial situation in an efficient and scaleable way?
+So how can lenders acquire and use this data to verify an applicant’s financial situation in an efficient and scalable way?

 This can be done via Basiq's Affordability report which provides a full view of a customer's financial position by combing and categorising their expenses, income, assets and liabilities across financial institutions into one single view.